-The introduction of robots to carry out service tasks in the hotel industry serves as a viable differentiation strategy and has been seen as a novel and contemporary trend in the hospitality and leisure market (Tuomi et al., 2020; Pan, 2015; Tung and Au, 2018; Ivanov et al., 2017; Murphy et al., 2019).
-However, there are some exceptions to the novelty of these hotel service robots (HSR) which are deemed to contradict its utilitarian value (Brochado et al., 2016; Tung and Au, 2018; Tuomi et al., 2020).
-Given these contradictions, it is essential to https://doi.org/10.1016/j.joitmc.2023.100040
+The introduction of robots to carry out service tasks in the hotel industry serves as a viable differentiation strategy and has been seen as a novel and contemporary trend in the hospitality and leisure market (Tuomi et al., 2021; Pan, 2015; Tung and Au, 2018; Ivanov et al., 2017; Mest, 2017; Murphy et al., 2019).
+However, there are some exceptions to the novelty of these hotel service robots (HSR) which are deemed to contradict its utilitarian value (Brochado et al., 2016; Tung & Au, 2018; Tuomi et al, 2021).
+Based on these contradictions international additional intercontinental research on service robots is highly useful into providing salient insights into these contradictions.